Skip to main content

 Victoria Hornby, Chief Executive Officer

 Victoria is CEO of Mental Health Innovations.
-From 2011 to 2017, she was Director of Programmes at The Royal Foundation, building a portfolio of projects including the Invictus Games, Coach Core, United for Wildlife and Heads Together.
-Before joining the Foundation, Victoria was a Senior Executive at the Sainsbury Family Trusts and CEO of an international development charity.
-She began her career as Field Director of an aid agency, living and working in Eastern Europe for four years.
-Alongside her day jobs, Victoria is a Director of Social Finance, adviser to the Charles Dunstone Charitable Trust, and a trustee of the Westminster Foundation and the Bridges Impact Foundation.
+From 2011 to 2017, she was Director of Programmes at The Royal Foundation, overseeing projects like the Invictus Games, Coach Core, United for Wildlife and Heads Together.
+Before that, she was a Senior Executive at the Sainsbury Family Trusts and CEO of an international development charity.
+Victoria started her career as Field Director of an aid agency in Eastern Europe.
+She is also a Director at Social Finance, adviser to the Charles Dunstone Charitable Trust and trustee of the Westminster Foundation and Bridges Impact Foundation.

 Mark Ungless, Director of Data Insights

-Mark is the Director of Data Insights at Mental Health Innovations.
-He has over 20 years of experience conducting research in the fields of psychology and neuroscience, and has worked broadly in public engagement and science communication.
-Before joining MHI, Mark was Senior Lecturer in Neuroscience and Director of Postgraduate Studies at the MRC London Institute of Medical Sciences at Imperial College London, during which time he was also Education & Engagement Secretary for the British Neuroscience Association.
-Prior to that he held a lectureship and then a Royal Society University Research Fellowship at the University of Oxford following postdoctoral research training in Houston, San Francisco, and Oxford.
-Mark has a BSc and DPhil in Experimental Psychology and is also a Senior Fellow of the Higher Education Academy.
+Mark is Director of Data Insights at Mental Health Innovations.
+With over 20 years of experience in psychology and neuroscience research, he has worked extensively in public engagement and science communication.
+Before joining MHI, Mark was Senior Lecturer in Neuroscience and Director of Postgraduate Studies at the MRC London Institute of Medical Sciences at Imperial College London, and Education & Engagement Secretary for the British Neuroscience Association.
+He previously held a lectureship and a Royal Society University Research Fellowship at the University of Oxford, after postdoctoral research in Houston, San Francisco, and Oxford.
+Mark has a BSc and DPhil in Experimental Psychology and is a Senior Fellow of the Higher Education Academy.

 Mark Ungless.jpeg